2003 Atlantic hurricane season: Hurricane Isabel

-A tropical wave moved off the coast of Africa on September 1, which developed into Tropical Depression Thirteen early on September 6 to the southwest of the Cape Verde islands.
-It quickly intensified into Tropical Storm Isabel, and it continued to gradually intensify within an area of light wind shear and warm waters.
+A tropical wave moved off the coast of Africa on September 1 and developed into Tropical Depression Thirteen early on September 6 about 470 mi west-southwest of the Cabo Verde Islands.
+It quickly intensified into Tropical Storm Isabel, and it continued to gradually strengthen because of light wind shear and warm waters.
 Isabel strengthened to a hurricane on September 7, and the following day it attained major hurricane status.
-Its intensity fluctuated over the subsequent days as it passed north of the Lesser Antilles, and it attained peak winds of 165 mph on September 11, a Category 5 hurricane on the Saffir–Simpson scale.
-The hurricane oscillated between Category 4 and Category 5 status over the following four days, before weakening due to wind shear.
-On September 18 Isabel made landfall between Cape Lookout and Ocracoke Island in North Carolina with winds of 105 mph.
+Its intensity fluctuated over the subsequent days as it passed north of the Lesser Antilles, and peaked with winds of 165 mph (270 km/h) and a minimum pressure of 915 mbar on September 11, a Category 5 hurricane on the Saffir–Simpson scale.
+The hurricane oscillated between Category 4 and Category 5 status over the following four days before weakening due to wind shear.
+On September 18, Isabel made landfall between Cape Lookout and Ocracoke Island in North Carolina with winds of 105 mph (165 km/h).
 It continued northwestward, becoming extratropical over western Pennsylvania before being absorbed by a larger storm over Ontario on September 19.

 Strong winds from Isabel extended from North Carolina to New England and westward to West Virginia.
 The winds, combined with previous rainfall which moistened the soil, downed many trees and power lines across its path, leaving about 6 million electricity customers without power at some point.
 Coastal areas suffered from waves and its powerful storm surge, with areas in eastern North Carolina and southeast Virginia reporting severe damage from both winds and the storm surge.
-Throughout its path, Isabel resulted in $3.6 billion in damage (2003 USD) and 47 deaths, of which 16 were directly related to the storm's effects.

-The governors of Pennsylvania, West Virginia, Maryland, New Jersey, and Delaware declared states of emergencies.
-Isabel was the first major hurricane to threaten the Mid-Atlantic states and the South since Hurricane Floyd in September 1999.
-Isabel's greatest impact was due to flood damage, the worst in some areas of Virginia since 1972's Hurricane Agnes.
-More than 60 million people were affected to some degree — a similar number to Floyd but more than any other hurricane in recent memory.
+In the former, Isabel damaged thousands of homes in Dare County alone.
+Virginia reported that Isabel destroyed more than 1,186 homes and 77 businesses, severely damaged 9,110 homes and 333 businesses, and left 107,908 homes and over 1,000 businesses with minor damage.
+Several other states reported flooding and strong winds, particularly in central Maryland, where the storm destroyed 472 buildings and dwellings while substantially damaging 3,260 others.
+Across the United States, Isabel resulted in $5.5 billion in damage and 51 deaths, of which 17 were directly related to the storm's effects.
+In Canada, the remnants of Isabel left slick roads in Ontario, leading to one indirect death after a truck driver lost control of the vehicle.